Dynamics of a rank-one perturbation of a Hermitian matrix: First properties of trajectories

 \subsection{Deterministic evolution}

-The main features of these $N$ almost surely non-crossing continuous trajectories are as follows: \begin{enumerate} \item[(i)] At $t=0$, all eigenvalues are real. \item[(ii)] For $t>0$, all eigenvalues are in the upper-half plane. \item[(iii)] When $t \rightarrow \infty$, one eigenvalue (`the outlier' $\la_{j_{\text{out}}}$) diverges with $\Im \la_{j_{\text{out}}} \xrightarrow[t \rightarrow \infty]{} \infty$ and bounded real part, and the rest of the spectrum converges to $N-1$ distinct points on the real line. \end{enumerate} This last property can be established by the Schur complement identity, that allows to identify the limit points as the eigenvalues of the projection of the operator $H$ on the space orthogonal to $v$.

-A remarkable fact is that this evolution of eigenvalues can be described by a closed system of differential equations when the perturbation has rank one.
+The main features of these $N$ almost surely non-crossing continuous trajectories are as follows: \begin{enumerate} \item[(i)] At $t=0$, all eigenvalues are real. \item[(ii)] For $t>0$, all eigenvalues are in the upper-half plane. \item[(iii)] When $t \rightarrow \infty$, one eigenvalue (`the outlier' $\la_{j_{\text{out}}}$) diverges with $\Im \la_{j_{\text{out}}} \xrightarrow[t \rightarrow \infty]{} \infty$ and bounded real part, and the rest of the spectrum converges to $N-1$ distinct points on the real line. \end{enumerate} The first two properties immediately follow from the definition of $G_t$.
+The last one can be easily established by the Schur complement identity, that also allows to identify the limit points as the eigenvalues of the projection of the operator $H$ on the space orthogonal to $v$.
+Another remarkable deterministic fact is that this evolution of eigenvalues can be described by two closed systems of differential equations: indeed, both first and second derivatives can be expressed in terms of lower order terms, as we now state.

-\begin{theorem}[Differential Equation] Let $H$ be a Hermitian matrix with simple eigenvalues $(\mu_j)_{j=1}^N$ and associated unit eigenvectors $(u_j)_{j=1}^N$.
+\begin{theorem}[First and Second Order Differential Equations] Let $H$ be a Hermitian matrix with simple eigenvalues $(\mu_j)_{j=1}^N$ and associated unit eigenvectors $(u_j)_{j=1}^N$.
 The evolution of the eigenvalues $(\la_j(t))_{j=1}^N$ of $G_t = H+i t vv^*$ can be described by the following closed system of equations, as long as the eigenvalues are distinct\footnote{This is almost surely the case when $v$ is a random unit vector, by Theorem \ref{thm:non_crossing}.}.
 The initial condition is $\la_j(0) = \mu_j $.
 For $t=0$, one has